 Clos du Clocher Vineyards, Terroir, Grapes, Winemaking

 The estate is managed by Jean Baptiste Bourotte, a direct descendant of the founder, Jean Baptiste Audy.
 Michel Rolland is the consultant for Clos du Clocher.
-In 2010, the estate renovated their wine making facilities which included building a new wine cellar.
+In 2010, the estate renovated its wine-making facilities which included the construction of an entirely new wine cellar.

 The average annual production is close to 2,000 cases of Clos du Clocher per vintage.
 The property also produces a second wine, Monregard la Croix.

-Serving and Decanting Clos du Clocher with Wine, Food, Pairing Tips
+Serving Clos du Clocher with Wine, Food, Pairing Tips

-Aside from Chateau Clos du Clocher, the family also own several other Bordeaux wine producing properties including: Chateau Bonalgue, Chateau Monregard La Croix and Chateau Burgrave in Pomerol, plus estates in Lalande de Pomerol Chateau Les Hauts Conseillants and Chateau Les Hauts Tuileries, as well as two chateau located in Lussac St. Emilion, de Coullat and Les Echevinxs.
+Aside from Chateau Clos du Clocher, the family also own several other Bordeaux wine producing properties including: Chateau Bonalgue, Chateau Monregard La Croix and Chateau Burgrave in Pomerol, plus estates in Lalande de Pomerol Chateau Les Hauts Conseillants and Chateau Les Hauts Tuileries, as well as two chateau located in Lussac Saint Emilion, Chateau de Coullat and Les Echevinxs.
+In St. Emilion they own Chateau La Fleur de Jaugue.

 The family also owns a well-known Bordeaux negociant company located in the city of Libourne, which is the business center for the Right Bank.